Feb. 14, 2013

 High School Graduation Guidelines

 Staff presented an update on the work of the Graduation Guidelines Council to establish recommended high school graduation guidelines for state board review.
-State statute requires the state board to adopt a set of guidelines for high school graduation requirements by May.
-During the 2013-14 school year, districts must review and refine their high school graduation requirements to meet or exceed the graduation guidelines established by the state board.
+State statute requires the state board to adopt a set of guidelines for high school graduation guidelines by May.
+During the 2013-14 school year, districts must review and refine their high school graduation guidelines to meet or exceed the graduation guidelines established by the state board.
 In fall of 2014, districts will begin implementing these graduation guidelines for 9th-graders for the first graduating class of 2018.
 The presentation on the work to date can be found here.
 Staff requested feedback on the initial concepts presented to the board.
 Staff will share the feedback with the Graduation Guidelines Council to inform their work and ultimate recommendations.

 Average Daily Membership System